Spinner (wheel): Other uses

-The mid-1950s Dodge four-bladed "spinner" wheel covers became an icons for the era and also became an item popular to owners to customize their cars.
+The mid-1950s Dodge four-bladed "spinner" wheel covers became an icon for the era and also became an item popular among owners to customize their cars.

-Spinners were add on accessory marketed during the 1950s to decorate regular wheel covers for a custom look.
+Spinners were an add-on accessory marketed during the 1950s to decorate regular wheel covers for a custom look.
 Center spinner hubcaps were also available as original equipment from automakers.

-Custom wheels for lowriders also used naked ladies on wheel covers and these were the first to feature a floating or spinner-type wheel device.
-A bracket was used to mount to the spindle so while the lady stood still the wheel spun around.
-Similarly, the Rolls-Royce Phantom has anti-spinners — the "RR" logo in the center of the hub is mounted on a spinner with an offset weight designed to ensure that the logo is always the right way up when the car is parked.
+Custom wheels for lowriders also used naked ladies on wheel covers, and these were the first to feature a floating or spinner-type wheel device.
+A bracket was used to mount to the spindle, so while the lady stood still the wheel spun around.
+Similarly, the Rolls-Royce Phantom has anti-spinners – the "RR" logo in the center of the hub is mounted on a spinner or gyroscopic mechanism with an offset weight designed to ensure that the logo is always the right way up when the car is parked.

-The hubometers used on large trucks, buses, and trailers that appear to be stationary while the wheel is turning to accurately measure the actual distance covered.
-They are actually enclosed and float in a liquid with anti-freeze as to be functional in severe low temperatures without freezing.
+The hubometers used on large trucks, buses, and trailers appear stationary while the wheel is turning to measure the distance covered accurately.
+They are enclosed and float in a liquid with anti-freeze to function in severe low temperatures without freezing.

 Modern concept

 The modern spinner device is a decorative kinetic attachment to the wheel of an automobile.
-The spinner covers the center of a car's wheel and is designed to independently rotate by using one or more roller bearings to isolate the spinner from the wheel, enabling it to turn while the wheel is at rest.
+The spinner covers the center of a car's wheel and is designed to independently rotate by using one or more roller bearings to isolate the spinner from the wheel, enabling it to continue turning after the vehicle comes to a stop.

-Legislative bills were proposed in several US states to ban spinner type wheels and hubcaps that simulate movement even when a vehicle is stopped because they could be disconcerting to other motorists and present a safety hazard.
+Legislative bills were proposed in several US states to ban spinner-type wheels and hubcaps that simulate movement even when a vehicle is stopped because they could be disconcerting to other motorists and present a safety hazard.

-Spinners were popular during the early-2000s within the hip-hop community of the United States.
-Since the mid-2000s, they are gradually fading out of vogue in popular culture.
+Spinners were popular during the early 2000s within the hip-hop community of the United States.
+Since the mid-2000s, they have gradually faded out of vogue.

 Music

 The spinner-type automobile hubcaps were the inspiration for a Detroit-area R&B/soul group, The Domingoes, to rename themselves The Spinners in the late 1950s.

 In 1960, Pat Davis recorded the song "Spinner Hub Caps".

+In 2003, as spinning rims were at the height of their popularity in hip-hop culture, Three 6 Mafia released the song "Ridin' Spinners".
+The song title refers to driving while having spinning rims installed on the car.
+In the first line of the song, DJ Paul urges all the "players out there ridin' spinners" to "stop, and let 'em keep spinnin' baby", and the chorus repeatedly proclaims that the spinners "don't stop".
+The song was on the album Da Unbreakables, which was certified gold by the RIAA.